ExecuteWorkflow Widget

 Let’s build and execute the “TrainingInviteForm” example.

-• Create a Form definition of the form called “TrainingInviteForm.”
+• Create a Form definition for the form called “TrainingInviteForm.”

-• Drag a “BootstrapGrid” to the canvas.
-Add multiple rows to match the “Training Invitation Form” as shown below.
+• Drag a “BootstrapGrid” onto the canvas.
+Add multiple rows to match the “Training Invitation Form,” as shown below.

-• Drag a “Label, Textbox, Save, Submit, ExecuteWorkflow, and iFrame” control to the canvas and arrange them as shown below.
+• Drag a “Label, Textbox, Save, Submit, ExecuteWorkflow, and iFrame” control onto the canvas and arrange them as shown below.

 • Edit the “Text” widget properties and label the names with something appropriate and easy to identify.